| Decision factor | Speakmac | Superwhisper | Wispr Flow | MacWhisper |

 Speakmac: The Best Low-Cost Local Alternative

-Speakmac is the strongest Willow alternative if your main objection is paying cloud-software pricing for a dictation habit that lives on one Mac.
-You download it directly, start on the free tier, and unlock it for $19 if it works for you.
+Speakmac is the strongest Willow alternative if your main objection is paying cloud-software pricing for a dictation habit that lives on Mac.
+You download it directly, start on the free tier, and unlock 2 Macs for $29 if it works for you.

 It also has a fuller workflow than the older alternative pages suggested.
 In addition to local dictation, it supports multiple hotkeys, hands-free toggle mode, floating live preview, dictation commands, custom words and snippets, regex-based cleanup rules, and optional privacy mode if you do not want local history stored.